 To the extent that data are reported to statistical agents, data for statutorily established FAIR plans are included.

-This report is the 28th in an annual series published by the NAIC.
-It contains key statistics on the resources and regulatory activities of the members of the NAIC, which include the 50 states, the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
-The data presented in this report were obtained primarily through an extensive survey completed by each of the departments
+This dataset contains key statistics on the resources and regulatory activities of the members of the NAIC, which include the 50 states, the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
+The data presented in this report were obtained primarily through an extensive survey completed by each of the departments.